fhdsl/AnVIL_Demos/docs/02-scale-with-workflows.md

 ### View your new Data Table

 As a last step, take a look at the Data Tab in your Workspace.
-You should now see a table named `sample` that contains 6 rows - 3 with code "EAS" and 3 with code "AMR".
+You should now see a table named `sample` that contains 6 rows - 3 with project "HPRC" and 3 with project "1000G".

 <img src="02-scale-with-workflows_files/figure-html//1K2qqm02W_zPhrOZsUoKj1FvKWcMO0iHgaiVwvcqMrXc_g251288a74c6_0_19.png" title="Screenshot of Terra Workspace with the &quot;DATA&quot; tab selected.
 The &quot;sample&quot; Data Table is selected and highlighted, and the page shows a Data Table with 6 rows in it." alt="Screenshot of Terra Workspace with the &quot;DATA&quot; tab selected.
 The &quot;sample&quot; Data Table is selected and highlighted, and the page shows a Data Table with 6 rows in it." width="100%" />